Obama calls impact of government shutdown 'heartbreaking'

 Republicans fault the deadlock on the White House, saying the president is stubbornly refusing to compromise.
 The president has said that he is open to bartering over budget issues, but not under the threat of a shutdown, and that raising the debt limit - and avoiding default - is non-negotiable.

-The president canceled a week-long trip to Asia next week to deal with the crisis.
+The president cancelled a week-long trip to Asia next week to deal with the crisis.

 (Reporting by Mark Felsenthal; Editing by Paul Simao)